Holomorphic curves in exploded manifolds: regularity: Some norms on sections of vectorbundles

 We are interested in bounding $\abs{\phi(t,\theta)-\phi(-\infty,\theta)}$ in terms of $\norm{e_{\bar S_{j}}\dvert \phi}_{\delta}e_{\bar S_{j}}w_{0}^{\delta}$.
 In the case we have restricted ourselves to, $e_{\bar S_{j}}w_{0}=\abs {\totl{\tilde z_{1}}}=e^{t}$.
 Using this observation and the definition of $\norm\cdot_{\delta}$, we have

-(The inequality sign above is there because the right hand side is considering only one fiber.
-The $\phi$ on the right hand side is $\phi$ restricted to this fiber, so $\dvert \phi=d\phi$.)
+(The inequality sign above is there because the righthand side is considering only one fiber.
+The $\phi$ on the righthand side is $\phi$ restricted to this fiber, so $e_{\bar S_{j}}\dvert \phi=d\phi$.)
 So long as $p>2$, a Sobolev estimate implies that there exists some constant $c_{1}>0$ so that

 Therefore,

 so

 The above implies the required estimate: